Blog

 • Buses connect the different components of the system.
 Faster buses are closer to the CPU.

 • The storage hierarchy refers to different types of storage used by a computer.
-The fastest storage, like CPU registers, store the least amount of data, while slower storage, like a hard drive, can store more data, but is slower.
+The fastest storage, like CPU registers, store the least amount of data, while slower storage, like hard drives, can store more data.

 • The operating system as a resource manager